divyanshrm/Polyth-Net-Classification-of-Polythene-Bags-Using-Deep-Learning/README.md

 # Polyth-Net-Classification-of-Polythene-Bags-Using-Deep-Dearning
-Coding done for the research publication titled - Polyth-Net: Classification of Polythene Bags Using Deep Dearning
+Backend work for the research publication titled - Polyth-Net: Classification of Polythene Bags Using Deep Dearning

 This project aims to classify polythene bags efficiently from other garbage materials to abolish and minmize the human labour as this job is very hazardous to the healths of humans working on these segregation tasks